PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ### Safe Reinforcement Learning Algorithms

-Serving as a reliable SafeRL baseline, OmniSafe offers performance insights for SafeRL algorithms within the Safety-Gymnasium environment.
+Serving as a reliable SafeRL `baseline`, OmniSafe offers performance insights for SafeRL algorithms within the Safety-Gymnasium environment.
 The results of OmniSafe are presented in <a href="#performance_on_policy">Table 2</a> and the training curves are in the following sections (Please click the triangle button to see the training curves).

 #### Performance Table